 Long before Conan was even a twinkle in Mattel’s eye, work was underway on the He-Man project.
 Ultimately He-Man originated decades earlier in Mark Taylor‘s childhood drawings, but the character started to see serious development at Mattel by late November of 1980.
 Furthermore, almost every single character for the first wave of Masters of the Universe had been designed before Mattel entered into its agreement with CPI.
 (Of course, He-Man was certainly influenced by Conan – there is no question about that.)

 However, that does not rule out the possibility that Savage He-Man was an attempt to reuse the original He-Man mold to make Conan toys.
 Mattel would do that whenever possible to save tooling dollars (as they did when they reused previous Big Jim and Tarzan molds to make Battle Cat, Panthor, Zoar and Screeech).
-And, as Savage He-Man’s colors do seem to roughly match Conan’s, this seems like a fairly plausible theory.
+And, as Savage He-Man’s colors do seem to roughly match Conan’s, this seems like a fairly plausible theory on the surface.

 Some people are of the opinion that the figure itself is a hoax.
 I don’t think that’s plausible.
 While fakes do exist, authentic versions of this figure have the look of a mass-produced toy.
 The loin cloth is molded (not painted) in a shade of brown plastic that doesn’t exist in any other Masters of the Universe figure.
 Most of them seem to have some fairly unique mold artifacts in that area as well (shared by some versions of Prince Adam).
 And finally, the figure has shown up in large figure lots where the seller doesn’t seem to be aware that the figure has any special value.